 In addition to primary residences, new manufactured homes are available for:

 - family member units (F.M.U.s)

 Every new home comes with an impressive list of standard and optional features.
-Click on this link for a handy Option Checklist to see what's available from our manufacturers.
-Add them to a customized floor plan and you'll create a home that is perfect for you and your family.
+You will enjoy customizing your floor plan and creating the home that is perfect for you and your family.

 Step 2: Signed Agreement and Deposit